 There is currently one telecommunications tower in Woodbury, located on Robinson Mountain.
 The construction of such infrastructure to expand coverage can be controversial as recently experienced in neighboring Hardwick.
 The proposal to build on a prominent hillside was met by local opposition.
 Balancing these diverging needs of increased coverage with siting concerns are ultimately the responsibility of the Public Utility Commission but the town is granted party status in the proceeding.
 Variations in deployment strategies to increase coverage could be employed as specified in the State's just-issued draft 10-year Telecommunication Plan.
 Recommendations contained within identify a State-led process to investigate impact and viability to increasing coverage in underserved areas.
 During the development of the LHMP it was suggested a cell tower be installed on a church steeple or at the active quarry.
-Co-locating telecommunications infrastructure with existing buildings and developed sites can help lessen the environmental and visual impacts of new technologies.
+To the greatest extent practicable, in order to reduce the impact on significant resources-including aesthetic, historic, economic, and ecological-any new telecommunications facility shall be collocated on or at an existing facility, building, structure, or developed site. can help lessen the environmental and visual impacts of new technologies.

 In 2015, the Federal Communication Commission (FCC) set the current benchmark for broadband internet speed at 25 Megabits per second (Mbps) download, and 3 Mbps upload and is considered "high speed internet".
-Subsequently, the Vermont Public Service Board adopted the FCC standard.
+Subsequently, the Vermont Public Utility Commissionadopted the FCC standard.
 A speed of 100/100 is considered "very high speed internet" and is the goal internet service providers are striving for.
 After a year of pandemic induced lockdowns, in order to support multiple family members at home with work, schoolwork, online meetings, telemedicine and gaming, the need for fast broadband speed is only going to grow even in a post-pandemic future.